- Man in Texas says he didn't know the C-4 was in his carry-on, a criminal complaint says

 An Army Green Beret charged with trying to take explosives on an American Airlines flight over the weekend told investigators he didn't realize he had C-4 in his carry-on bag, according to a criminal complaint.

-Atwater, 30, was arrested Saturday after Transportation Security Administration screeners found an undisclosed amount of C-4 in his carry-on bag.
+Trey Scott Atwater, 30, waived an initial court hearing Tuesday and remains in jail.
+He was arrested Saturday after Transportation Security Administration screeners found the explosive material in his bag.

-Atwater carries the rank of sergeant first class, and his service awards include the Bronze Star and the Army Commendation Medal, according to the Pentagon.
+According to the Pentagon, Atwater carries the rank of sergeant first class and is based at Fort Bragg, North Carolina.
+His service awards include the Bronze Star and the Army Commendation Medal.